davidefavia/mapmap/README.md

 Features
 ========

-* Address to coordinates conversion
+* Address to coordinates convertion
 * Draggable marker for precise position
 * Suggestions for alternative addresses